lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 When an RMA entry request is received from the life cycle manager, the flash controller waits for any pending flash transaction to complete, then switches priority to the hardware interface.
 The flash controller then initiates RMA entry process and notifies the life cycle controller when it is complete.
-Unlike the seed phase, after the RMA phase, the flash controller does not grant control back to software as the system is expected to reboot after an RMA attempt.
+The RMA entry process wipes out all data, creator, owner and isolated partitions.

+After RMA completes, if the host system is still available, the flash protocol controller registers can still be accessed.
+However, flash memory access are not allowed, either directly by the host or indirectly through flash protocol controller initiated transactions.
+It is expected that after an RMA transition, the entire system will be rebooted.

 #### Initialization